Cancellation and Withdrawal Policies

 Once you have been accepted to a study abroad program and make your initial deposit, we consider you to be committed to the program and will begin to make travel arrangements on your behalf.
 If you must withdraw from your study abroad program, please carefully read the information contained in the program-specific link below and complete the necessary steps for withdrawal.
-The withdrawal date is considered the date (business day) your withdrawal notification is received by the Study Abroad Office.
+The withdrawal date is considered the date (business day) your withdrawal notification is received by SPU Study Abroad.

 - It's important to consider that withdrawing from a study abroad program may have financial consequences and that you will be held to the terms and conditions of all contracts and documents signed.